10 Essential Abbreviations for Texting in French

 A2M1 (à demain)

-This is yet another abbreviation which looks like some sort of special code.
+This is yet another abbreviation that looks like some sort of special code.
 However, if you read it out using French pronunciation you will soon see that it literally reads as à demain or see you tomorrow.

 This one may be a bit tougher to understand because you can’t really pronounce it in order to find its meaning.
 Basically, PK stands for the French word pourquoi which means why.